Ever tried writing a letter in the dark? You’re probably thinking, “of course not!” Unfortunately, your eyes may disagree with you.

 Your eyes are one of the most impressive parts of your body, and we don’t mean that in a flirtatious way.
 The human eye is indeed a marvel of natural engineering when compared with the eyes of other animals.

-The cornea focuses light to the lens which further focuses light through the iris, the colourful muscle that controls the size of the pupil.
+The cornea focuses light on the lens which further focuses light through the iris, the colourful muscle that controls the size of the pupil.
 From there, light travels to the back of the eye and meets the retina which is made up of light-sensitive cells called rods and cones.
 The retina converts light into an electrical signal travelling down through the optic nerve, to the brain, and creates the image that you see.
 All of this happens in mere fractions of a second and without any conscious effort.

 Our eyes may be remarkable, but they still need care and attention.
 Throughout your workday, you bombard your eyes with a variety of different light sources from smartphone display light to computer monitor light to natural light to ambient room lighting.

-As your eyes move from light source to light source, they must work to adjust to present you with a clear image.
+As your eyes move from a light source to light source, they must work to adjust to present you with a clear image.
 Done repeatedly, and it can make your eyes pretty sore from doing so much readjusting.
 This is where a task light comes into play.

 Consistency is Key When it Comes to Light